guillerg/reactnd-project-readable-starter/client/README.md

 2. `cd reactnd-project-readable-starter/client` and run `npm install`
 3. `npm run start` in reactnd-project-readable-starter to start backend server on port 5001
 4. `npm start` should open a browser to http://localhost:3000/

+Some code snippets and ideas taken from Udacity's slack channels for this course